wddlz/fss16iad/project/code/Report.md

 ### 4. Background
 #### 	1. Rubinstein’s Bargaining Model
-The bargaining model features alternating offers through an infinite time horizon where two individuals have several possible contractual agreements before them.
+The bargaining model[1] features alternating offers through an infinite time horizon where two individuals have several possible contractual agreements before them.
 The standard model has following elements-

 1. Two players - Buyer and Seller.
 2. Unlimited offers to reach consensus until one player accepts an offer